• Skip to primary navigation

 • Make sure your pan is hot enough.
 If you're using a cast-iron skillet, you'll need to preheat it for about 5 minutes, or until it's nearly smoking.
 Medium heat is not enough to make the naan bubble.
 To test if the pan is hot enough, add a few drops of water.
 If they disappear right away, your pan is ready.

 • Use a cast-iron skillet.
 Naan is traditionally cooked in a tandoori oven, which gives it that charred and smoky flavor.
-The closes thing you can use at home is a cast-iron skillet.
+The closest thing you can use at home is a cast-iron skillet.
 A non-stick pan won't give you the same results.
+For more recipes that use a cast-iron pan, check out these vegan cast-iron skillet recipes.

 FAQ